The best way to prevent disease is to prevent tick bites

 Thoroughly wash your hands and the bite area

-After removing the tick, wash your hands with soap and water or waterless alcohol-based hand rub.
-Clean the tick bite with an antiseptic such as iodine scrub, rubbing alcohol, or soap and water
+After removing the tick, wash your hands with soap and water or use an alcohol-based sanitizer if soap and water are not available.
+Clean the tick bite with soap and water or use an antiseptic such as iodine scrub or rubbing alcohol.

-The Vermont Department of Health does not test ticks for Lyme disease, nor does it recommend that tick testing be done.
+The Vermont Department of Health does not test ticks for Lyme disease and does not recommend that tick testing be done.
 There are several reasons for this:

-Tick test results take several days and would not be available in time to make a timely treatment decision to prevent Lyme disease.
+- It might delay treatment.
+Tick test results take several days and may not be available in time to make a prompt treatment decision to prevent Lyme disease.